 v.
 “This was fulfilled by the Maccabees, who not only defeated them and brought them under complete subjection, but obliged them to receive circumcision, Joseph.
 Antiquities l. xiii., c.
 17; 1 Maccabees 5:65; 2 Maccabees 10:16.”
 (Clarke)

 ‘Thus says the Lord GOD: “Because the Philistines dealt vengefully and took vengeance with a spiteful heart, to destroy because of the old hatred,” therefore thus says the Lord GOD: “I will stretch out My hand against the Philistines, and I will cut off the Cherethites and destroy the remnant of the seacoast.
 I will execute great vengeance on them with furious rebukes; and they shall know that I am the LORD, when I lay My vengeance upon them.”’”

 a.
 Because the Philistines dealt vengefully and took vengeance with a spiteful heart: The Philistines were ancient enemies of Israel, populating many of the seacoast cities in the land of Canaan.
-There was old hatred between them and Israel, and when the Babylonians invaded they set as much misery on Judah as they could.
+There was old hatred between the Philistines and Israel, and when the Babylonians invaded they put as much misery on Judah as they could.

 i.
 “These inhabitants of the southern part of the coastal strip of Palestine were also inveterate foes of Israel during her early history, but they had no ties of kinship and were originally Mediterranean ‘sea peoples’ from the Aegean.”
 (Taylor)